Set the stage to raise capital, attract investors, and unlock growth opportunities with a Rhode Island C corp. Starts at $0 plus RI state fees.

 And don’t forget the costs of additional licensing and permits that vary by business and industry.

-ZenBusiness can help reduce the time spent deciding which items to prioritize by assisting small businesses in Rhode Island for an affordable annual fee with our starter package.
+ZenBusiness can help reduce the time spent deciding which items to prioritize by assisting small businesses in Rhode Island for an affordable annual fee.

 The corporate structure offers protection to shareholders by creating an entity separate from those who created the company.
 This means there are fewer personal financial and legal risks.

-The different types of corporations are taxed a little differently, though.
-C corporations, the most common type of corporation, face a double tax essentially.
+The different types of corporations are taxed a little differently, though. what is a C corporation, the default type of corporation, face a double tax essentially.
 It’s taxed first as a corporation on its annual income.
 Then, its shareholders are taxed on the dividends they receive.

-An S corporation operates as a flow-through entity where its profits go to its shareholders without first being taxed at the corporate level.
+An what is an S corporation operates as a flow-through entity where its profits go to its shareholders without first being taxed at the corporate level.
 The shareholders then pay any taxes owed to Rhode Island and the IRS on their personal returns.

 The exception to this is that S corporations in Rhode Island still must pay the state’s minimum business corporation tax of $450.